gmonchain/Staking-and-Distribute-contract/README.md

 *   **`addDistributor(address distributor)`:** An account with `DEFAULT_ADMIN_ROLE` can grant the `DISTRIBUTOR_ROLE` to a new address.
 *   **`removeDistributor(address distributor)`:** An account with `DEFAULT_ADMIN_ROLE` can revoke the `DISTRIBUTOR_ROLE` from an address.
 *   **`getDistributors()`:** Returns an array of all addresses currently holding the `DISTRIBUTOR_ROLE`.

+### 7. Emergency Withdrawal

+A new function has been added to allow the contract owner to safely withdraw any ERC20 tokens that may have been accidentally sent to the contract address.
+This prevents tokens from being permanently locked.

+*   **`emergencyWithdraw(address token, uint256 amount)`:** Only the contract owner can call this function to transfer a specified `amount` of a particular `token` from the contract to the owner's address.